ayufan-rock64/linux-build/u-boot-postprocess/README.md

 ## Compile ARM Trust Firmware (ATF)

-The ATF has the toolchain it uses hardcoded in the Makefile.
+The ATF has the aarch64 toolchain hardcoded in the Makefile.
 See CROSS_COMPILE = in line 31 if you want to change it.
 Defaults to `aarch64-linux-gnu-`.
+The recommended aarch64 toolchain is 5.2 (same as for the Kernel).

 ```bash
 make clean && make ARCH=arm PLAT=sun50iw1p1